|<< previous article||next article >>|

-“Our first screening was amazing, we are very happy with the outcome,” stated Angela Ballard, Research and Registry Coordinator for The Ehlers-Danlos Society.
+“Our first screening was amazing, we are very happy with the outcome,” stated Angela Ballard, former Research and Registry Coordinator for The Ehlers-Danlos Society.
 “We want to understand the genetic markers behind hypermobile EDS, to allow the development of treatment and management for the condition.
 It has been very exciting, we have had patients from all over Europe coming to be screened, and it’s going to lead to a lot of answers for our community”

 “Understanding the genetic causes of hypermobile EDS is absolutely crucial to the EDS community,” said Clair Francomano, MD, chair of The Ehlers-Danlos Society’s Medical and Scientific Board, Director of The Ehlers-Danlos Society Center for Clinical Care and Research at the Harvey Institute of Human Genetics in Baltimore, MD, and a member of the Hypermobile Genetic Research Network.
 “It will allow us to make unequivocal diagnoses, for one thing.
 Further, understanding the genetic pathways leading to hypermobile EDS will inform the search for rational therapies for this disorder, and hopefully, eventually, a cure.”